michaelbrooks/twitter-feels/README.md

 You will also need Git.
 GitHub has an [excellent guide](https://help.github.com/articles/set-up-git) to setting this up, if your system does not come with it.

-Now that we have the prerequisites, you need to obtain a copy of the code.
+Now you need to obtain a copy of the code.
 Clone the repository to your machine:

 ```bash